 The vet may also recommend an abdominal ultrasound or X-rays to locate the string.
 Once located, your cat may require surgery to remove the blockage, which will require a hospital stay to confirm no complications from the surgery.

+In some cases, yes, a cat can pass a piece of string in their feces.
 If you didn’t notice your cat ate a foreign object but found pieces in their feces, it is still important to contact your vet.
 Your cat may not have eliminated the entire item and could experience additional symptoms in the future.

 The best way to prevent your cat from ingesting string is by “cat-proofing” your home and monitoring playtime.
 Follow these helpful tips:

 - Avoid purchasing toys that contain corded pieces and put away wands and other interactive toys when playtime is over

 - Keep string, twine, and ribbon packed away unless in use

 - Cover your waste basket to prevent your cat from finding discarded dental floss or other string-like items